Introduction | Life | Work | Books

 As Emperor, he continued on the path of his predecessors by issuing numerous law reforms, and maintaining the status of Christians as legally punishable, although rarely persecuted in practice.
 The war with the revitalized Parthian Empire in Asia was essentially won by the end of the A.D.
 160s, but the continuing battles against various Germanic tribes and other nomadic peoples along the northern border and into Gaul and across the Danube (as well as minor revolts by ambitious generals) plagued Marcus Aurelius for the greater part of his remaining life.

 Together with his wife, Faustina, Marcus Aurelius toured the eastern provinces until A.D.
 173, including a visit to Athens where he declared himself a protector of philosophy.
-He also establish four Chairs of Philosophy in Athens, one for each of the principal philosophical traditions of the time (Platonic, Aristotelian, Stoic and Epicurean).
+He also established four Chairs of Philosophy in Athens, one for each of the principal philosophical traditions of the time (Platonic, Aristotelian, Stoic and Epicurean).

 After a triumph in Rome the following year, he marched again to the Danubian frontier, and a plan to annex Bohemia seemed poised for success after a decisive victory in A.D.
 178, but was abandoned after Marcus Aurelius fell ill in A.D.
 180.